DoubleSec/pt-tweedie/README.md

 Lots of things still missing, but immediate concerns are

 - x = 0 case
-- Actually determining summamation range
+- Actually determining summation range